Silvestras Žukauskas: Imperial Russian Army

 Žukauskas was born on 31 December 1860 in the village of Poškiečiai near Pakruojis.
+He was born on the Saint Sylvester's Day and was likely named in the saint's honor.
 Very little is known about his parents; it is believed that they were landless nobles, possibly of Polish roots.
 After completing six grades at the Marijampolė Gymnasium, he enlisted with the 112th Ural Infantry Regiment, 28th Infantry Division of the Imperial Russian Army on 30 June 1881.
 From 1883 to 1887, he studied at Vilnius Military School.
 After the graduation, he was reassigned to the 109th Volga Infantry Regiment stationed in Šančiai. Žukauskas was born into a Roman Catholic family which made it difficult for him to pursue a military career as various Russification policies discriminated against the Catholics because they were seen as "unreliable" after the anti-Tsarist Uprising of 1863.
 In October 1894, he married Josephine Hasdorff (Juzefina Hasfordaitė) of German descent and Evangelical Lutheran faith.
 The marriage certificate listed Žukauskas' faith as Evangelical Reformed (Calvinism).
 This prompted his biographers to speculate whether his conversion was genuine or for career reasons.

 In 1900, he was promoted to captain.
 In 1902, he was reassigned outside of the present-day Lithuania to the 127th Putivl Infantry Regiment stationed in Rivne in the present-day Ukraine.
 In July–August 1905, he completed artillery courses for officers in Orenburg and was assigned to the 33rd Infantry Division as the commander of its machine gun company.
 According to the interwar Lithuanian press, Žukauskas fought in the Russo-Japanese War (specifically, in the Battles of Liaoyang and Shaho), but this is not reflected in surviving service records of Žukauskas.

 In February 1907, he was reassigned to the 131st Tiraspol Infantry Regiment.
-In 1908, he was promoted to podpolkovnik and given command of a battalion of the 131th Infantry Regiment.
+In 1908, he was promoted to podpolkovnik and given command of a battalion of the 131st Infantry Regiment.
 In 1913, he was promoted to polkovnik (colonel) and reassigned as junior assistant to the commander of the 176th Perevolochna Infantry Regiment.